vookimedlo/alfred-various-screenshots/README.md

            S       Seconds, a number from 0 to 59.

 ### Dropbox
 There is no need to install a Dropbox software to you MacOS.
-The only requirement is to log into the web Dropbox account and create an access token for the workflow.
+The only requirement is to log into the [web Dropbox account][3] and create an access token for the workflow.